Crosscap states and duality of Ising field theory in two dimensions

+The meaning of these lattice crosscap states will become more transparent in the continuum limit, as we shall demonstrate below.

-With the lattice crosscap state proposals in hand, our next task is to identify their field theory counterparts in the continuum limit.
-To this end, we adopt the strategy of computing the overlaps of $|\mathcal{C}_{\mathrm{latt}}^\pm\rangle$ with eigenstates of the critical Ising chain~\eqref{eq:Ising-Ham}.
-As the eigenstates of the critical Ising chain can be easily identified with primary and descendant states of the 2D Ising CFT, the overlaps would provide the expansion coefficients of the crosscap states in the Ising CFT basis.
+To identify their field theory counterparts, we adopt the strategy of computing the overlaps of $|\mathcal{C}_{\mathrm{latt}}^\pm\rangle$ with eigenstates of the critical Ising chain~\eqref{eq:Ising-Ham}.
+As the eigenstates of the critical Ising chain can be easily identified with primary and descendant states of the 2D Ising CFT, the overlaps yield the expansion coefficients of the crosscap states in the Ising CFT basis.

 To compute the overlaps, we solve the critical Ising chain~\eqref{eq:Ising-Ham} by using the Jordan-Wigner transformation~\cite{Pfeuty1970}, $\sigma_j^{x} = (c_j^{\dagger} + c_j) \prod_{l=1}^{j-1} e^{i\pi c_l^\dagger c_l} $ and $\sigma^z_j = 2 c^{\dagger}_j c_j - 1$, and represent the eigenstates in the fermionic basis.
 As $Q|\mathcal{C}_{\mathrm{latt}}^\pm\rangle = |\mathcal{C}_{\mathrm{latt}}^\pm\rangle$, both crosscap states live in the NS sector, so it is sufficient to consider the fermionized Hamiltonian of Eq.~\eqref{eq:Ising-Ham} in the NS sector.
 After the Fourier transform $c_j = \frac{1}{\sqrt{N}}\sum_{k\in\mathrm{NS}} e^{ik j} c_k$ (lattice spacing set to one) and a Bogoliubov transformation, we arrive at